MicGiordano/Optimal_Advertising_Volterra/README.md

 Here H is the Hurst index, and we know that for -1/2 < H < 1/2 the model is mean reverting to the mean reversion level MRL.

+The script for the computation of the optimal u is still a work in progress and will be updated soon.